Call now for a FREE Consultation with a Family Advisor about Assisted Living in your area!

 How to Apply for Medicare

-If you’re eligible for Medicare, apply online.
+If you’re eligible for Medicare, apply online through the Social Security Administration website.
 Once you sign up for Medicare, you can shop for Medicare Advantage Plans and enroll in the one that has the best combination of coverage and affordability.
 Medicare.gov has a tool that allows you to compare multiple Medicare Advantage Plans and find out how much you can expect to pay for certain services with each plan offered in your area.
 An alternative way to apply is through SHIP, a free counseling service for recipients of Medicare.

 Student-Run Dental Clinics